anahitaimanzadeh/my-first-repo/README.md

 # My Example Project

-A small example project to demonstrate how to add files and CI to a GitHub repository.
+A small example project to demonstrate how to add files and CI to a GitHub reposito

 ## Run locally